tdilauro/Simplified-wiki/AdobeVendorID.md

 This is the cheap option, but you can only choose it if your patrons are using SimplyE as their primary OPDS client.
 In this option you are delegating the job of issuing Adobe IDs to NYPL.

 * `vendor_id`: This is the literal string "NYPL".
 You are getting Adobe IDs from NYPL and not some other source.
 * `library_uri`: A URI that represents your library.
 The URL to your library's website is fine.
+* `library_short_name`: A short string that distinguishes your library from other libraries.
+There's no hard limit, but it should be less than 10 characters.
 This lets NYPL distinguish between your patrons and another library's patrons.
 * `authdata_secret`: A secret string that is shared between you and NYPL.
 This lets NYPL verify that a request actually came from you and is not someone trying to hack the system.

 ```